julemagne/coursyl-improvements/README.md

 * Create beautiful, sharable syllabi
 * Grade anonymously
 * Quickly adapt schedules for extra time on a lesson, delays due to snow, or a different group of students next semester
+* Allow students to scan in and scan out to lab or group time using barcodes

 Semi-technical Details
 -------